kivy/buildozer/docs/source/specifications.rst

 - `home_app`: Boolean, Home App (launcher app) usage.

-  Defaults to false, your application will be listed as a Home App (launcher app).
+  Defaults to false, your application will be listed as a Home App (launcher app) if true.